 Each time The Nameless One is slain he loses all memories of his past lives.
-Planescape Torment which was ported to Android by Beamdog and follows The Nameless One, an immortal man who is on a quest to retrieve his lost memories.
+Ported to PC, MAC OS, iOS and Android by Beamdog in 2017, Planescape Torment follows The Nameless One, an immortal man who is on a quest to retrieve his lost memories.
 While combat is present, Planescape Torment is primarily a story-driven title.
 Most combat scenarios can be skirted using stealth or by selecting the correct dialogue options.
 Planescape Torment has long been hailed for its deep and unique storyline.
 As the Nameless One, players begin as a member of the fighter class but can later change to the thief or wizard class if they so choose.

 The title takes advantage of the D&D character alignment system.
 You begin the game as true neutral however your actions throughout the game change your alignment.
 Characters will react differently to the Nameless One depending on his current alignment.
 All in all, Planescape Torment is a deep and engaging Dungeons and Dragons based game with an enthralling storyline that will keep you glued to your Android device.